Paar Magaley Paar: Production

 Paar Magaley Paar was a film adaptation of the stage play Petral Thaan Pillaiya, itself based on the Hindi film Parvarish (1958).
 The play had the concept of two sons, but it was changed to daughters for the film.
 As a result, Y. G. Mahendran, who portrayed one of the two sons in the play and was signed on to reprise the role in the film, was unable to do so.
 Cho Ramaswamy, who played a character named "Mechanical Madasamy" in the play, reprised his role in the film, which also marked his cinematic acting debut.
 Ganesan's home, Annai Illam, also features in the film.

-Music
+Soundtrack

-The soundtrack was composed by Viswanathan–Ramamoorthy, while the lyrics were written by Kannadasan and "Kavi Yogi" Shuddhananda Bharathiyar.
+The soundtrack was composed by Viswanathan–Ramamoorthy.

 Release and reception

 Paar Magaley Paar was released on 12 July 1963, distributed by Ganesan's Sivaji Films, and sold for ₹21 lakh.
 Writing for Sport and Pastime, T. M. Ramachandran derided the film, comparing it unfavourably to the original play but praised the performance of the cast, particularly Ganesan.
 Kanthan of Kalki, however, reviewed the film more positively for the cast performances and emotional incidents.